Chloeliu16/dataviz-project-proposal/README.md

 # Data Visualization Project
+# From Week 10
+For older progress logs, please see the [ARCHIVE.md](./ARCHIVE.md) file.
 ## Data

 The data I propose to visualize for my project is the **IMDB Top 250 Movies Dataset**.